(b. 31 August 1976, Nizhnekamsk, Tatarstan).

 SELECT LIST OF WORKS

-VOCAL: Hört ihr mich, ich bin Johanna (5 episodes from Johanna's life, text by Friedrich Schiller), soprano, piano, 2006 (each of its sections may be performed separately: Erscheinung; Abschied; Johanna zu Johanna; Interludium; Gebet)
+Hört ihr mich, ich bin Johanna (5 episodes from the life of Johanna, text by Friedrich von Schiller), soprano, piano, 2006 (its sections may be performed separately: Erscheinung; Abschied; Johanna zu Johanna; Interludium; Gebet)

 Three Pieces, 1995

 Polyphonic Mosaic (cycle), 1998 (its six sections may be performed separately: Dialogen; Fuga; Choral; Humoreske; Meditation; Tokkata)

 Winde Blasen... (cycle of folksongs from Tatarstan), 6 mixed voices, 1999